 Our sales headquarters are located in Tokyo.
-In addition, we have ten branch or sales offices in Osaka, Nagoya, Fukuoka, Sapporo, Sendai, Toyama, Hiroshima, Yokohama, Toyota and Okinawa in order to cover the major metropolitan areas in which the majority of large Japanese companies operate.
-As of March 31, 2015, we had 501 employees, on a consolidated basis, working in sales and marketing.
-The Business Unit, where our domestic sales and marketing employees are assigned, is divided into twelve divisions, two departments, and one branch office:
+In addition, we have eight branches, Osaka, Nagoya, Fukuoka, Sapporo, Sendai, Yokohama, Toyama, and Hiroshima and two offices in Toyota and Okinawa in order to cover the major metropolitan areas in which the majority of large Japanese companies operate.
+As of March 31, 2016, we had 516 employees, on a consolidated basis, working in sales and marketing.
+The Business Unit, where our domestic sales and marketing employees are assigned, is divided into twelve divisions and two departments:

-- Enterprise Business Divisions 1, 2 and 3 focus on selling total network solutions and work with large corporate clients, including manufacturers, retail companies and telecommunication carriers. - Financial Systems Business Division focuses on selling its total network solutions and work with financial institutions. - Government, Public & Educational Organization Business Division focuses on selling total network solutions and works with governmental institutions, and universities and other schools.
+- Enterprise Business Divisions 1 and 2 focus on selling total network solutions and work with large corporate clients, including manufacturers and retail companies. - Service Product Business Division focuses on promoting "IIJ GIO Infrastructure P2" and "IIJ Omnibus Services," two of our new services and also focuses on enhancing partner business. - Financial Systems Business Division focuses on selling its total network solutions and work with financial institutions.

-- West Japan Business Division focuses on developing and strengthening partnerships with customers in western Japan area.
-Sales personnel in branch and sales offices are part of this division. - East Japan Business Division focuses on developing and strengthening partnerships with customers in eastern Japan area except for the Kanto area.
-Sales personnel in branch and sales offices are part of this division. - Enterprise Business System Development Division is comprised of pre-sales engineers who focus on meeting specific IT needs of corporations by, for example, integrating network services and systems integration. - Solution Division focuses on developing solution services including cloud computing related solutions as well as conducting sales and integration, operation and maintenance together with each Business Unit Division. - Strategic Business Department focuses on promoting the sales of our focused services such as IIJ GIO services, IP services, security-related services, mobile services and corporate network solutions. - Marketing Division focuses mainly on setting the tariff pricing for each of IIJ's services, makes and conducts promotion plans related to its products and services as well as strengthening partnerships with sales agents such as systems integrators to expand our marketing reach. - Global Business Division is in charge of planning and administration of overseas business development. - Business Unit Management Department is in charge of back office operations such as those related to processing sales order for business divisions. - Operation Management Department is in charge of back office operations such as those related to processing sales orders for business divisions. - Nagoya Branch focuses on developing and strengthening partnerships with customers mainly in and around Nagoya city in Aichi prefecture.
-Sales personnel are part of this branch.
+- Government, Public & Educational Organization Business Division focuses on selling total network solutions and works with governmental institutions, and universities and other schools. - West Japan Business Division focuses on developing and strengthening partnerships with customers in the western Japan area.
+Sales personnel in branch and sales offices are part of this division. - Central Japan Business Division focuses on developing and strengthening partnerships with customers in the central Japan area such as Nagoya.
+Sales personnel in branch and sales offices are part of this division - East Japan Business Division focuses on developing and strengthening partnerships with customers in the eastern Japan area except for the Kanto area.
+Sales personnel in branch and sales offices are part of this division. - Enterprise Business System Development Division is comprised of pre-sales engineers who focus on meeting specific IT needs of corporations by, for example, integrating network services and systems integration. - Outsourcing Division focuses on promoting business enterprises to outsource their IT systems by offering needed services and/or operating systems for them. - Marketing Division focuses mainly on setting the tariff pricing for each of IIJ's services, makes and conducts promotion plans related to its products and services as well as strengthening partnerships with sales agents such as systems integrators to expand our marketing reach. - Global Business Division is in charge of planning and administration of overseas business development. - Operation Management Department is in charge of back office operations such as those related to processing sales orders for business divisions - Strategic Business Department focuses on promoting the sales of our focused services such as IIJ GIO services, IP services, security-related services, mobile services and corporate network solutions. - Business Unit Management Department is in charge of back office operations such as those related to processing sales order for business divisions.